ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 # Additional Details

 - Explained above, where a person notices that something in the kitchen is done, is cooperative concurrency.
 There exists preemptive concurrency as well, where you get put on a pause even when you are not supposed to wait for anything.
 But in our kitchen example, that could cause burnt eggs, oil catching fire...
+More on this topic [here](https://stackoverflow.com/a/55703529)
-- The people not only represent software threads, but can also represent Green Threads, coroutines, goroutines, async tasks...
+- The people not only represent software threads, but can also represent virtual threads, coroutines, goroutines, async tasks...
 - Parallelism primarily boosts throughput for CPU-bound work.
 Concurrency primarily reduces latency and keeps systems responsive, especially for I/O-bound workload (database and network calls)
-- Some parallelism is possible even on a single physical core, via simultaneous multithreading (Hyper‑Threading) and via vector units (SIMD).
+- Some parallelism is possible even on a single physical core, via simultaneous multithreading ([Hyper‑Threading](https://superuser.com/a/122571)) and via vector units ([SIMD](https://celerdata.com/glossary/single-instruction-multiple-data-simd)).
 Keep in mind that both are very limited compared to multiple cores
-- Many frameworks used for backend web development utilize thread pools in order to decrease the time spent creating OS/software threads on the spot (creating them every time is very costly)
+- There exists a concept called [**thread pool**](https://softwareengineering.stackexchange.com/a/173581), which includes creating N amount of OS/software threads and utilizing them when necessary, instead of creating new threads on demand, since creating them is a costly operation
 - Perfect example of a system which is concurrent, but not parallel by default is [JavaScript's event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
+- Beautiful presentation about coroutines, Kotlin's concurrency model can be found [here](https://www.youtube.com/watch?v=e7tKQDJsTGs)